jimmoffitt/SnowBotDev/docs/tutorial.md

 @resources.links_list

 ```
 These resource arrays are loaded from these CSV files:

 + SnowBotDev/app/config/data/locations/placesOfInterest.csv - Contents: display Name, longitude, latitude, Resort ID
 + SnowBotDev/app/config/data/links/links.csv - Contents: Display summary, URL, site description
   + Note that since link metadata can be long-form with commas, semi-colons are used as the delimiter.
 + SnowBotDev/app/config/data/music/playlists.csv - Contents: Display name, description, URL

-Since these resource files are loaded on-demand when a user request them, you can upload them to your server and they are updated on-the-fly.
+Since these resource files are loaded on-demand when a user requests them, you can upload them to your server and they are updated on-the-fly.
 When the GetResources class loads these files, it will ignore any lines that start with the '#' characters, enabling you to include notes in the resource files.

 The SnowBot also loads in a long list of photographs.
 These are not presented in a list, but instead are served randomly to the user.
 The GenerateDirectMessageContent accesses the photo list via: